2016-03-28 - PSEUDO-DARKLEECH ANGLER EK FROM 185.46.10[.]230 SENDS TELSACRYPT RANSOMWARE

 NOTES:

-- I wrote a blog for Unit 42 about recent developments in the pseudo-Darkleech campaign (link here).
+- I wrote an article for Unit 42 about recent developments in the pseudo-Darkleech campaign (link here).

 - The Flash exploit from this traffic was sent against Flash Player 20.0.0.306, which Kafeine already noted this past weekend (link here).

-- Looks like TeslaCrypt is now copying its style of decrypt instructions from Locky (see images below).
+- Looks like TeslaCrypt ransomware is now copying its style of decrypt instructions from Locky ransomware (see images below).

 TRAFFIC